Qwen3.5 / Qwen3.6 series#

 Status: Validated with LMCache.

-vLLM’s unified block size for the model — vLLM logs Setting attention
+unified block size.
+That block size is model-specific — vLLM logs

 --enable-prefix-caching \